 The Master courses promote a multidisciplinary approach and the exchange of knowledges, combining study and research with practical work and organising extracurricular activities.

-Through this page we want to present you a preview of your future educational pathway during the Master courses in Arts Management, in English IED Firenze and IED Roma, Business for Arts and Culture and Curatorial Practice, in English, and Museum Design Experience, in Italian, at IED Venezia, and Visual Arts for the Digital Age, in Italian at IED Milano.
+Through this page we want to present you a preview of your future educational pathway during the Master courses in Arts Management, in English IED Firenze and IED Roma, Curatorial Practice, in English, and Museum Design Experience, in Italian, at IED Firenze, and Visual Arts for the Digital Age, in Italian at IED Milano.
 Here we tell you the stories of the students that preceded you, their projects and experiences and the people they met.

 Enjoy the trip!